Genenenenaam/babel-concat/README.md

 - code attribute contains the concatenation of all compiled code blocks.
 - map attribute contains a source map object which is the concatenation of each source-map of each given file (or block of code).
 This is only available if you activated the source-map option.

+NOTE: The option `comments` for Babel is set to `false` by default, since source-maps can't handle these.

 Installation
 ============